sebin07r/Merge_Sort/README.md

-# Merge_Sort
+# Merge Sort Implementation in Python

+This project demonstrates the implementation of the **Merge Sort algorithm**, a highly efficient sorting technique based on the **Divide and Conquer** paradigm.
+The algorithm recursively divides the input array into smaller subarrays, sorts them, and merges them back together to produce a fully sorted array.

-Problem
+## Problem Statement

-Given an array of integers, sort the array in ascending order using Merge sort.
-The final sorted array should not be returned by the function, but instead be stored inside the array, data.
+Given an array of integers, sort the array in **ascending order** using the **Merge Sort algorithm**.
+The sorted array should **not be returned**, but instead the sorted result should be stored directly inside the input array `data`.

-Constraints
+## Constraints

--5 * 104 <= data[i] <= 5 * 104
+-5 × 10⁴ ≤ data[i] ≤ 5 × 10⁴

+## Example

-Sample Input - 1
+### Sample Input 1
--23, -40, 10, 5, -9, 0, 1
-Sample Output - 1
-[-40, -23, -9, 0, 1, 5, 10]
-Sample Input - 2
-5, 1, 1, 2, 0, 0
-Sample Output - 2
-[0, 0, 1, 1, 2, 5]